Backstroke is the most efficient backstroke stroke. It is also the third-fastest swimming stroke of all.

 As the arm pulls through underwater, the whole path should look like the letter “S.”

 Entry is identical to the straight arm pull with little finger entering first, palm facing out and the arm will remain close to the shoulder line.

 The palm should always be facing the direction of the travel

 Shoulders roll, and the elbow bends slightly as the arm sweeps downward and outwards.

-The elbow should then bend 90 degrees pointing to the pool floor.
+The arm should then be bent 90 degrees to point to the pool’s bottom.

 The arm action will then sweeps inwards towards the thigh with the palm facing downwards.

-The shoulder will roll again with the shoulder of the recovering arm rolling upwards.
+The shoulder will roll again, and this time the shoulder of the arm that is getting better will roll up.

-The arm will sweep through underwater in a semi-circle, pulling with force under the water surface, pushing to the side of the thigh.
+The arm will sweep underwater in a semi-circle, pulling with force under the water’s surface, and pushing to the side of the thigh.